We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - It has limited features (which may be a pro for parents).

 Curious how all the Fitbit products compare?
 The chart below highlights the key features of these six Fitbit models:

 |Fitbit Versa 3||Fitbit Charge 5||Fitbit Inspire 3||Fitbit Sense 2||Fitbit Versa 2||Fitbit Ace 3|

 |Battery life||up to 10 days||up to 7 days||up to 10 days||up to 6 days||up to 6 days||up to 8 days|

 Keep in mind the prices listed above reflect the current list price and may vary by retailer.

 To choose the best Fitbit, take stock of your budget and the features you want, keeping in mind that there’s a direct trade-off between the cost of a device and its features.

 Here are some considerations:

-- Add-ons like built-in GPS or skin-conductance stress tracking greatly increase the cost.
+- Add-ons like built-in GPS or skin-conductance stress (psychological or physiological arousal) tracking greatly increase the cost.

 - The newer Fitbit Charge 5 is a great middle-of-the-road option if you want more high tech features without compromising on the slim profile of a tracker.